atomknack/DoubleEngine/README.md

 # DoubleEngine
-My precious, if reading it code you don't understand what it does and it looks as pile of garbage for you.
-Don't worry, you already need to be partially insane to write something like this alone.
+My precious, if reading it code you don't understand what it does and it looks as pile of garbage for you - don't worry, you already need to be partially insane to write something like this alone.
 This technology could possible:
 - Already be used in some games
 - Make process of creating games and generating worlds for them more easy